top of page

 While in Trinidad

-Once we arrived in Trinidad there was nothing else paperwork wise to do.
-Rose is able to be in the Power Boats yard and we often take her to waterfalls and trail running.
+Rose is able to be in the yard off lead as she's well trained and we often take her to waterfalls and trail running.
 One of the easiest spots to get to from Chaguaramas is Covigne Gorge.

 One of the most frustrating things to manage is transport; to drive the dog around you either need to hire someone you meet or hire a car, as public transport and rideshare generally don't allow pets.
-We found hiring a car was generally the more cost effective option.
+We found hiring a car was generally the more cost effective option, as the price Jesse asked for was more than a day of car hire.

-For veterinarian care we used Sunnyview Vetcare Services and her food was a mixture of fresh meat from the Port of Spain Central Market and dog food delivered by Paws and Whiskers Pet Boutique or bought from P&R Distribution & Shopping Centre Ltd in Diego Martin.
+For veterinarian care we use Sunnyview Vetcare Services, who do offer "house calls" to the yard, and her food was a mixture of fresh meat from the Port of Spain Central Market and dog food delivered by Paws and Whiskers Pet Boutique or bought from P&R Distribution & Shopping Centre Ltd in Diego Martin.

-Something to be aware of; we were warned about the potential for there to be poison baits in the shipyards.
+Something to be aware of is the potential for there to be poison baits in the shipyards, especially in Power Boats.
 These are not laid out by the yards themselves, but by some boat owners who are trying to harm cats and birds that go inside their vessels.
 It was good to know that this can happen, but we are very careful with Rose in shipyards anyway.
 No matter where you are, yards are filled with poisonous chemicals and materials that pet owners need to be careful of.

 Official websites

-While this information was accurate in early 2024, it's a good idea to double check what the current rules, regulations and restrictions are in case something has changed.
+While this information was accurate in mid 2025, it's a good idea to double check what the current rules, regulations and restrictions are in case something has changed.
 Here's links to official sources.

 Bringing a dog to Trinidad